AngeloFrangione/libospl-deprecated/docs/build.md

 ninja
 ```
 ## Windows
-Comming later
+Coming later

 ## Running tests
 After building ospl you can run the tests to ensure everything is working correctly.
-To do that make sure you are in the build folder and then run this command:
+To do so, make sure you are in the build folder and then run this command:
 ```shell
 ninja test
 ```